Singer System Ten

 The machine had a longer history in North America than in the UK, which started when the Singer Business Machines division was bought by ICL in 1976.
 At the time of the sale ICL estimated that there were 8,000 System Ten's in use around the world.
 ICL continued to market the system as the ICL System Ten, but also attempted to wean customers off it and onto their mainstream product offering, the 2900 series, by introducing a transition machine called the ME/29.
 When this strategy failed, they turned to a division of Singer which made intelligent terminals, to re-engineer the system and bring it up to the then modern-day standards and considerably reduce its size and power consumption.
 The ICL System 25, the last iteration of the machine, was then created.
+In 1988, ICL enhanced the System 25 with an expansion board hosting a Motorola 68020 processor and running Unix.
+This board ran programs in a UniPlus+ V.2 environment independently of the host system, but both systems were able to share files and peripherals.

 In the UK, the marketing strategy was that customers would be trained in the assembler, and would write their own programs.
 This was the only serious strategic error Singer made.
 Some European Singer Business Machines companies ignored this strategy, and set up small internal software houses to write customers' applications.
 Within two years, some of these software houses were independent of Singer, and specialized in supporting their national System Ten customers.
 In North America, several other languages had appeared, including a "table processor" approach to computing which was simple to learn, and an RPG/RPGII compiler which was later added with the advent of a second generation assembler that included a linker, a program which could bind several assembled modules together into a single executable.
 There were also tools called lpgc and Super Opus (from Safe Computing Ltd.), which used a data layout from the ICL tool for updating the files to define the layout of the data.
 LPGC was a report tool mostly though you could accept data at the start or if you patched the machine code you could do it in flight.

 Singer also created software packages for retail applications, which grew out of its installed customer base, the largest of which was at the Wanamaker's department store in Philadelphia.
 New installations were facilitated by only having to make customizations to the original code rather than having to re-write it from scratch each time, enabling larger installations to be turned up quickly.
 In England, Welwyn Department Store in Welwyn Garden City (now a branch of John Lewis & Partners) was the first to implement the System Ten as originally planned, and this became a flagship installation.